OctupusCloud/collection_o4n_diff/README.md

 ## Modules

 o4n_diff
-displays the output of the diff itself (diff) and the lines that were added or deleted (Different_lines)
+The collection allow to find and displays the differences between two files in the context of configurartions compliance.
+The module works either for whole configurations (config) or a block of sentences (context).